Zoey's Extraordinary Playlist: Broadcast

 Zoey's Extraordinary Playlist premiered on Tuesday, January 7, 2020, in the 10:00 p.m.
 (EDT) hour.
 The series returned on Sunday, February 16, 2020, at 9:00 p.m. and maintained that timeslot for the remainder of the first season.
 The second season premiered on Tuesday, January 5, 2021, at 8:00 p.m.
 EDT.
 Zoey's Extraordinary Playlist went on hiatus on February 9, 2021, and was replaced by Young Rock and Kenan.
 The series returned to its original timeslot on Sunday, March 28, 2021.

 In the United Kingdom, the series was picked up by Channel 4 for broadcast on their E4 channel, though after a few episodes of season 2 the show was moved, at short notice, out of primetime to around 2:00am, being replaced by a repeat of Naked Attraction.
 In addition to E4, Channel 4 have also re-run season 1 on their 4Music channel.

 In Australia, the series premiered on streaming service Stan on February 17, 2020 with each episode being released the week after its US premiere.

 List of songs performed on the show

 This is a list of songs that have been performed on the show.
 The series features "musical performances that explore the innermost feelings of its characters" as they "break out into song and (sometimes) dance".
 Mae Abdulbaki of Cinemablend, said the show "cleverly tackles pent-up emotions and storylines through song".
+The seven-minute finale song for the first season – a performance of "American Pie" – featured all the lead actors, singing individually or in harmony, filmed in a one-shot, after the funeral for Zoey's father.